marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   title: Marcus Biermann
 papers:
   - description: >-
-      We study how multinational firms transmit shocks across countries through their internal

-      capital markets.
-We identify a lending cut by a single German bank, which reduced the

-      credit supply of multinational parents located in Germany.
-Using detailed data on internal

-      capital markets, we show that multinationals adjusted internal capital flows toward affected parents and away from international affiliates.
-      Affiliate sales fell sharply and recovered after three years.
-The results indicate that preexisting internal capital market positions can be used to predict the degree of cross-country shock transmission and that idiosyncratic shocks from “granular” banks in one country affect growth internationally.
+      We show that internal capital markets of multinationals have large real effects and transmit shocks across countries.
+Our approach combines detailed micro data on internal capital markets with a quasi-experimental research design.
+Following an exogenous lending cut by a large German bank in 2008/09, parents of German multinationals became financially constrained.
+We find that affiliates of affected parents increased net lending to their parent after the lending cut.
+Affiliates were unable to raise external funding and instead had to reduce real activities to finance internal lending.
+As a result, affiliate sales fell sharply and took three years to fully recover.
+Effects were largest for affiliates that lent more to the parent and had weak access to external finance.
+      Though the bank lending cut only directly hit firms located in Germany, the impact in other countries was large, due to transmission through multinationals (over 0.3 percent of aggregate sales in Austria, Czech Republic, and Poland).
+We argue that internal capital flows can affect the distribution of firm growth in most countries, since internal capital markets are large relative to aggregate capital flows and output.
     headline: Working Papers
     link: 'https://drive.google.com/open?id=1PMjWCTguR3_jCHk7fG0fO6IycnLCv9fc'
-    subtitle: '(with Kilian Huber), December 2019'
+    subtitle: '(with Kilian Huber), December 2020'
     title: >-
       Tracing the International Transmission of a Crisis Through Multinational Firms